- Prep time 30 minutes

 "My mother's is best" is an adage that fits this recipe perfectly.
-There are a lot of variations of tabbouleh out there -- some mostly made of bulghur, some without cucumbers, some with spice -- but I always compare those variations to my mother's recipe and they never stack up.
-Her recipe has the perfect parsley to bulghur ratio, it has enough lemon to keep it dressed but not soggy, and it has crispy cucumbers that add a nice contrasting bite.
-She learned how to make tabbouleh from my grandmother who never used a written recipe, making it each time to taste just the way she liked, as grandmothers usually do.
+There are a lot of variations of tabbouleh out there—some mostly made of bulgur, some without cucumbers, some with spice—but I always compare those variations to my mother's recipe, and they never stack up.
+Her recipe has the perfect parsley to bulgur ratio.
+It has enough lemon to keep it dressed but not soggy.
+And it has crispy cucumbers that add a nice contrasting bite.
+She learned how to make tabbouleh from my grandmother, who never used a written recipe, making it each time to taste just the way she liked, as grandmothers usually do.
 It's the perfect simple summer salad to keep your menu light and fresh.
-Enjoy! - cdilaura
+Enjoy. —cdilaura

-WHY WE LOVE IT: All too often we buy a whole bunch of parsley, use a couple of leaves, and then let the rest wilt in the fridge.
+Why we love it: All too often we buy a whole bunch of parsley, use a couple of leaves, and then let the rest wilt in the fridge.
 No longer!
 This tabbouleh uses a load of parsley to make a refreshing and surprisingly simple salad that’s more herb than grain.
-We love to eat it by itself, with hummus, stuffed into a pita with falafel, or as a bed for grilled fish. - A&M
+We love to eat it by itself, with hummus, stuffed into a pita with falafel, or as a bed for grilled fish.

-- Put the bulghur in a bowl, cover it with an inch with water (it will double in size), and let it sit at least 20 minutes.
+- Put the bulgur in a bowl, cover it with an inch of just-boiled water, and let it sit at least 20 minutes.
+(It will double in size.)

 - Wash and dry the parsley and mint.
 Remove the stems, finely chop the herbs together, and put them in a large mixing bowl.

 - Peel and deseed the cucumber half.
 Slice it lengthwise into thirds, then chop.
-Chop onion and tomato and it them to the cucumber, parsley, and mint.
+Chop the scallions and tomatoes and add them to the cucumber, parsley, and mint.

-- Squeeze any remaining water out of bulghur and it to the vegetables.
+- Drain any remaining water out of the bulgur and add it to the vegetables.

-- Add lemon juice, olive oil, salt, and pepper.
-Mix well, taste, and adjust seasoning and olive oil as needed.
+- Add the lemon juice, olive oil, salt, and pepper to the salad.
+Mix well, taste, and adjust the seasoning and olive oil as needed.